keriszafir/rpi2caster/README.md

 	This is required for rpi2caster, it takes care of communicating with MCP23017 via I2C.
 5. i2c-tools (repo) - this provides i2cdetect which is used for finding the I2C device address, and i2cset, i2cdump and i2cget, for debugging.
 	libi2c-dev depends on i2c-tools, so this will already be installed in step 3.
-6. python-smbus (repo), Python SMBus & I2C library, wiringpi2 probably depends on it
+6. python-smbus (repo), Python SMBus & I2C library, wiringpi2 probably depends on it.
-7. python-setuptools (repo) - wiringpi2-python depends on it
+7. python-setuptools (repo) - wiringpi2-python depends on it.
 8. WiringPi2-Python - you can install it from GitHub.
 Instructions at https://github.com/WiringPi/WiringPi2-Python/blob/master/README
 	Now you can also use python-pip to install it with a command: sudo pip install wiringpi2.
-9. gpio - command line utility for GPIO setup & management, it's included in wiringPi2. powerbuttond.py depends on it
+9. gpio - command line utility for GPIO setup & management, it's included in wiringPi2. powerbuttond.py depends on it.
+10. sqlite3, python-pysqlite2 (repo) - rpi2caster depends on a sqlite3 database, used for storing caster & interface parameters, diecases and wedges.

 Garbage removal